Rubo3/wio/README.md

 Wio is a Wayland compositor for Linux & FreeBSD which has a similar look & feel to plan9's rio.

 This software is incomplete.
-Notably missing is a Rio-esque FUSE filesystem.
+Notably missing is a Rio-esque FUSE filesystem and Rio's built-in command line (we depend on an external, tty-style terminal emulator).

 ## Basic principles